Made in Builder

 See the Pen grid-template-areas - 5 by sami (@samijaber) on CodePen.

-2 important things to keep in mind when using grid-template-areas:
+There are two important things to keep in mind when using grid-template-areas:

-• Each row must have the exact same number of cells (add . to fill in any blanks)
+• Each row must have the exact same number of cells (add . to fill in any blanks).

 • An element can only stretch into a rectangle.
 This means that this example: